jgautheron/pulumi-fcknat/examples/yaml/README.md

 # YAML Example Program

-Test Pulumi program written in YAML for testing this provider locally.
+Test Pulumi program written in YAML for testing the fcknat provider locally.

-Edit this yaml program to test features of your provider locally.
-You can run this program using the following command:
+This example creates a fcknat instance which serves as an alternative to AWS NAT gateways.

+## Prerequisites

+This example requires:

+- AWS credentials configured
+- A default VPC with a subnet in availability zone "us-east-1a" (modify as needed for your environment)

+## Running the Example

 ```bash
 pulumi login